 2015: Nikolla Bishka begins studying to become a pastor, a vital blessing for the future of the Albanian church.

-2016: The Confessional Evangelical Lutheran Church of Albania celebrates the 20th Anniversary of its first service.
-Pastor Richard Russow, the first missionary, returns to lead the festival service.
+2016: The Confessional Evangelical Lutheran Church of Albania celebrates their 20th anniversary of its first worship service.
+Pastor Richard Russow, the first missionary to Albania, returns to lead the festival service.

 2019: Nikolla Bishka is installed and ordained as the third pastor in the Albanian Lutheran Church.

 2021: Albanian Pastor Agron Mece passes away.
 Pastor Nikolla Bishka beings serving the congregation in Tirana as well as his home congregation in Durres.